EleutherAI/website/content/faq.md

 What is the largest model you have trained?

 : On <date datetime="2022-02-09">February 9, 2022</date>, we released a 20 billion parameter model trained on the Pile, GPT-NeoX-20B.

-Are you serious when you say you are going to train a model comparable to the biggest GPT-3 (175 billion parameters)?

-: Yes, that is the plan.
-We expect our final model to be somewhere between 150 and 200 billion parameters.

 Have you considered the possible risks of creating models like these?